 The Shar Pei is a unique dog.
 It has a balanced, calm and independent character but is also very affectionate and loves being with its family.
 It does not particularly like solitude but will adapt for a few hours.
 As with all dogs, being left alone is a condition that can lead to character and psychological defects and shortcomings.

-The Shar Pei is not a dog that tends to be aggressive but has the instincts of a guard dog.
-For this purpose, it was used precisely in China, and thousands of years of selection have left their mark.
-It has a natural distrust of strangers.
-The owner’s presence when a stranger enters the house is essential.
+The Shar Pei is not an aggressive dog but has the instincts of a guard dog.
+It was used precisely in China, and thousands of years of selection have left their mark.
+The Shar Pei naturally distrusts strangers, so the owner’s presence when a stranger enters the house is essential.

 Shar-Pei is wary of strangers.